-- Any buildings with occupants who are likely to be unfamiliar with means of escape or require assistance to escape
+- Any buildings with occupants who may be unfamiliar with the means of escape or require assistance to escape

-Buildings identified in Phase 1 will be investigated (which may include inspections and review of approved plans and documentation to determine if the cladding presents a risk to safety.
+Buildings identified in Phase 1 are being investigated.
+Investigations may include site inspections and/or review of approved plans and documentation to determine if the cladding presents a risk to safety.

 Under the Development Act 1993 an authorised person may undertake a range of actions if they believe the ACP presents a risk to safety.

-These actions range from issuing notices to alert a relevant person of any risk to safety, through to issuing emergency orders that require immediate action be undertaken.
+These actions range from alerting an owner or occupier of any risk to their safety, through to issuing emergency orders that require immediate action be undertaken.

-Phase 1 of the building audit delivered in collaboration with councils.
+Phase 1 of the building audit was delivered in collaboration with councils.
 Identification of buildings in the Adelaide CBD was completed at the end of July 2017.
 Remaining councils completed Phase 1 in early 2018.

-22 councils have self reported buildings that warrant further consideration and investigation during Phase 2
+22 councils self reported buildings that warrant further consideration and investigation during Phase 2

 - City of Adelaide